 Find more information about the Progress in Education Records collection.

-Lyman T. Johnson is often remembered as the first Black student to attend the University of Kentucky in 1949.
+Lyman T. Johnson is often remembered as the first Black graduate student to attend the University of Kentucky in 1949.
 However, this was just one aspect of Lyman T. Johnson’s Civil Rights work in Kentucky.
 As a teacher at Louisville’s Central High School in the 1930s, he fought for equal pay between Black and white educators.
 He taught at Central High School through the 1960s and was then a junior high principal for several years.
 Eventually, he would become head of the NAACP in Louisville.
 Through his work with the NAACP, he was in communication with other Civil Rights activists throughout the U.S. While Lyman T. Johnson’s focus was always on education, his Civil Rights work addressed multiple issues, especially around desegregation.
 Documents stored in the Lyman T. Johnson Collection include many different types of material, such as newspaper clippings, reference files, audio and video tapes, yearbooks, photos, plaques, awards, and diplomas.
 The material included covers the range of Johson’s career, from the 1930s-1990s.
 Researchers working with this collection get a sense of the different aspects of the Civil Rights movement in Louisville through those decades, and can see how Johnson figured prominently in Civil Rights movement circles, especially when it came to desegregation in education.
 Find more information about the Lyman T. Johnson Collection here, and access a 1976 oral history recorded with him here.

 The Louisville Defender, a local Black newspaper founded in 1933, is an excellent resource for researching Black life in Louisville.
 The following short video combines clippings from the Louisville Defender with select excerpts from an oral history Lyman T. Johnson housed in Archives and Special Collection's Oral History Center.